inovex/elements/doc/framework-integration/react-instructions.md

 # Integrate with React

+We provide an integration layer package for React so that you can integrate the elements just like any other dependency into your React project.
+The name of the package matches the name of the respective inovex element in PascalCase (e.g. `InoButton` for `ino-button`).

 > We set up a demo project with React to show you how to integrate the components into a newly generated React
 > project.
 Scroll down to see the Stackblitz.
 >